RallyHereInteractive/game-host-adapter/docs/astromd/structRallyHereStatsBase.xml.md

 ---
 title: RallyHereStatsBase Struct
+---
----Base stats to be exported by the game host adapter.
+Base stats to be exported by the game host adapter.

 ## Summary
 | Kind | View | Description |